rust-lang/prev.rust-lang.org/vi-VN/legal.md

 * [rust-logo-64x64.png](/logos/rust-logo-64x64.png)
 * [rust-logo-blk.svg](/logos/rust-logo-blk.svg)

-# Trademark policy
+# Quyền sở hữu thương hiệu

-The Rust and Cargo names and brands make it possible to say what is officially part of the Rust community, and what isn't.
+Tên Rust và Cargo và brands make it possible to say what is officially part of the Rust community, and what isn't.
 So we're careful about where we allow them to appear.
 But at the same time, we want to allow for as much creative use of these brands as we can.
 The policy laid out here explains how we